 - Osborn Finch Wildlife Sanctuary, 11 acres off of Dutch Neck Road in Waldoboro, with 300 feet of Medomak River frontage and a 0.2-mile trail.
 On this preserve is a rustic cabin that is available by reservation with donation, minimum 2 night stay.
 See Osborn Find Cabin or call the PWA office FMI.

 - Doyle Preserve, 26 acres off Egypt Road in Damariscotta, with 1,200 feet of shoreline on Pemaquid Pond and about 1 mile of trails.
 Sponsored by The First.

 - Hatchtown Preserve: 35-acre preserve off Sproul Hill Road in Bristol.
-Now open, brochure coming soon.
-Map at the kiosk trail head.
+Now open, draft brochure available.
+Map soon at the kiosk trail head.

 - Bearce Allen Preserve, 40 acres off Sproul Hill Road in Bristol, with a trail about 1 mile long.
 This preserve features a self-guided nature trail.